tos-network/emo/docs/config.md

 WebTransport is a new transport protocol currently under development by the IETF and the W3C, and already implemented by Chrome.
 Conceptually, it’s like WebSocket run over QUIC instead of TCP.
-Most importantly, it allows browsers to establish (secure!) connections to WebTransport servers without the need for CA-signed certificates, thereby enabling any js-libp2p node running in a browser to connect to any kubo node, with zero manual configuration involved.
+Most importantly, it allows browsers to establish (secure!) connections to WebTransport servers without the need for CA-signed certificates, thereby enabling any js-libp2p node running in a browser to connect to any emo node, with zero manual configuration involved.

 The previous alternative is websocket secure, which require installing a reverse proxy and TLS certificates manually.